Code Extension in Data 360

 As of October 14, 2025, Data Cloud has been rebranded to Data 360.
 During this transition, you may see references to Data Cloud in our application and documentation.
 While the name is new, the functionality and content remains unchanged.

-You can bring your custom Python code into Data 360 to extend Data 360's native capabilities by using code extension.
-If the native Data 360 features don't meet your business requirements, deploy your custom logic across supported Data 360 features such as batch data transforms.
-For example, if you need advanced data transformations for your business use case, you can deploy custom business logic to Data 360 to implement your requirements.
+You can bring your custom Python code into Data 360 to extend Data 360’s native capabilities by using code extension.
+If the native Data 360 features don’t meet your business requirements, deploy your custom logic to supported Data 360 features.

 The code extension workflow spans local development, sandbox validation, and production deployment.
 Developers author and debug code locally, then deploy to Data 360 sandbox.
 Users with a Data Cloud Architect permission set manage code execution, monitoring, and migration in Data 360 environments.